Piotr1215/terminal-slides-template/README.md

    just present AuthorName
    ```

+## Note on diagrams

+As a rule of thumb, use `PlantUML` to render sequence diagrams and `graph-easy` to render component diagrams.

 ## Customize theme

 The `theme.json` file is a [glamour-compatible](https://github.com/charmbracelet/glamour/tree/master/styles) theme file that can be used to customize the appearance of the slides.
 You can modify the colors, fonts, and other style elements